officer-rosmarino/officer-rosmarino.github.io/index.md

 I love hiking and camping.
 The sense of freedom that comes with a long hike in nature is something else. :mountain: :camping:

 I will try essentially every food that I can, and, most likely, I will like it.
-Except for pineapple pizza. :plate_with_cutlery:
+Except for pineapple pizza (jk). :plate_with_cutlery: